Assistance programs in Cattaraugus County.

 Housing programs are wide ranging.
 These may be funds to pay rent to prevent an eviction, mortgage counseling, and money to pay security deposits.
 Counseling is available to both tenants and homeowners from ACCORD, loans may be issued for needs such as repairs or even rent as well.

 The agency also operates a food bank, processes Head Start applications, and runs transportation assistance programs such as help to buy or repair a car.
 They also work with agencies such as Pathstone Corporation and Keuka Housing to offer section 8 and other grant programs.
-Read more ACCORD programs.
+Read more on ACCORD programs.

 Several non-profits and charities offer free groceries and canned items.
 There may also be hot meals, free hygiene supplies, as well as household goods offered.
 Locations include: